This chapter should be cited as follows:

 PHYSIOLOGY

-The newborn baby must transition from having fluid filled lungs to having lungs filled with air.
-The fetal circulation, aimed at circulating oxygenated blood from the placenta to the body, needs to “switch” to one that circulates de-oxygenated blood to the lungs, and pump oxygenated blood to the body.
+The newborn baby must transition from having fluid-filled lungs to having lungs filled with air.
+The fetal circulation, aimed at circulating oxygenated blood from the placenta to the body, needs to switch to one that circulates de-oxygenated blood to the lungs, and pump oxygenated blood to the body.

 The preparation for this transition occurs at the onset of labor.
 The release of endogenous corticosteroids and catecholamines in the fetus switch the fetal pneumocytes from secreting lung fluid to re-absorbing the fluid into the circulation.1 This process is more important than the mechanical forces that push fluid out of the lungs during labor.
 The initial breaths that the newborn takes further facilitates this.
-These breaths may generate a negative pressure of between −30 cmH2O and –70 cmH2O, which is significantly greater than that required for a normal breath.2 This higher pressure further drives fluid from the airways into the lymphatic circulation and overcomes the decreased compliance of the fluid filled lung, thereby enabling the establishment of the functional residual volume.
+These breaths may generate a negative pressure of between −30 cmH2O and –70 cmH2O, which is significantly greater than that required for a normal breath.2 This higher pressure further drives fluid from the airways into the lymphatic circulation and overcomes the decreased compliance of the fluid-filled lung, thereby enabling the establishment of the functional residual volume.
 A newborn baby will usually take its first breaths within 1 minute to 90 seconds of obstruction to the umbilical blood flow.
 The combination of hypoxia resulting from cord obstruction, along with physical stimuli such as changes in temperature, act as a stimulant to start respiration.

 The fetal circulation functions by blood flowing through the placenta, which oxygenates the blood, and returns via the right side of the heart to the body.
 A series of shunts ensures that the majority of the blood bypasses the lungs and goes to the body.
-At birth, there are three factors that result in the drop of the pulmonary vascular resistance: a rapid increase in systemic vascular resistance, the expansion of the lung and oxygenation of the lung.
+At birth, there are three factors that result in drop of pulmonary vascular resistance: a rapid increase in systemic vascular resistance, expansion of the lung and oxygenation of the lung.
 This combination stops, or greatly reduces, the fetal shunts and establishes the extrauterine circulation.
 The ductus arteriosus, essential in fetal life to shunt oxygenated blood away from the lungs to the body, closes through muscular spasm stimulated by increased arterial oxygenation.

 These mechanisms that enable the transition to extrauterine life can be disrupted under certain conditions.
-Elective cesarean section, without the onset of labor, prevents the processes that stop the secretion of lung fluid which are regulated through steroid and catecholamine release.3 This can produce lungs that are more fluid filled than after vaginal birth, resulting in decreased lung compliance and a reduced ability to establish the functional residual capacity.
+Elective cesarean section, without the onset of labor, prevents the processes that stop the secretion of lung fluid which are regulated through steroid and catecholamine release.3 This can produce lungs that are more fluid-filled than after vaginal birth, resulting in decreased lung compliance and a reduced ability to establish the functional residual capacity.
 Significant peripartum and intrapartum hypoxia can impede the reduction in pulmonary vascular resistance, leading to persistent pulmonary hypertension and hypoxia.

 PATHOPHYSIOLOGY OF PERINATAL ASPHYXIA